Why the need of System Collaboration?

 TDSD is a truly scalable method for big software development.

 Below is a clickable picture of System Collaboration.
-The presentational order of System Collaboration is to first of all present the methods and their HOW, and then for all of you that like details, there are links; the WHY is dissected more and more, also backed up by many examples, all the way down to the needed science.
+The presentational order of System Collaboration is the science at the bottom, followed by the deductions from them, right above, which means all the WHY.
+Over that we have all available methods, the HOW.
+For all of you that like details, there are many links; the WHY is dissected more and more, also backed up by many examples.
+For even more overview of System Collaboration and how it is started, click here.

 © 2018-2022 Karl Rehbinder